felixmc/Mango-REST/README.md

 Or as a MongoDB connection string: `mongodb://admin:pass@localhost:27017/mydb`

 ### Collection Config
-MongoRest takes in MongoDB collections to REST-ify as an array of objects.
+MangoRest takes in MongoDB collections to REST-ify as an array of objects.
 The objects have the following properties:

 - **name** _(required)_: The name of the collection to be mapped to a REST service
 - **route** _(optional)_: The route to map the collection to.
 The default value is the collection's name